 - What do you think will take the most time?

-Often, it’s difficult to answer these question because the client hasn’t put enough information or has put the wrong information in the job listing in the first place.
-99% of the time it’s hard to know the answers at the application stage anyway.
+It’s always difficult to answer these question when the client hasn’t put enough information.
+The rest of the time it’s hard to know the answers at the application stage anyway.
 If you’re frustrated at the quality of applicants, perhaps it’s time to consider how you are constructing your job listing in the first place.

 How To Create Effective Tailored Questions